-- Driving to and from required work;
+- Driving to and from required work

-- Cell phone charges for work-related calls;
+- Cellphone charges for work-related purposes

-- Postage or overnight mail fees for work-related mail;
+- Postage or overnight mail fees for work-related mail

-- Subscriptions to work-related publications;
+- Subscriptions to work-related publications

-- Buying office supplies;
+- Buying office supplies

-Even if your employer doesn't have a procedure for reimbursing employees for necessary work-related expenses, you are still entitled to reimbursements.
-Likewise, you don't give away your entitlement to being reimbursed even if you haven't asked for a reimbursement.
-In fact, you can’t give up your entitlement to be reimbursed, even if your employer claims you signed a waiver of your reimbursement rights.
+Even if your employer doesn't have a procedure for reimbursing employees for necessary work-related expenses, you're still entitled to your reimbursements.
+In fact, you don't relinquish your right of being reimbursed if you haven't asked for the reimbursement.
+As well, you don't give up your right to be reimbursed even if your employer claims you signed a waiver of your reimbursement rights.